Anna-LenaSchubert/academic-kickstart/content/publication/cognition2014.md

 +++
-title = "Mobile visual clothing search" date = 2013-07-01T00:00:00
-draft = false
+title = "The role of language comprehension in reasoning: How "good-enough" representations induce biases" date = 2013-07-01T00:00:00 draft = false